 Like laksa and chicken rice, nasi lemak is one of my favorite dishes so the version doesn’t really matter for me.
 It’s delicious any which way and definitely one of my favorite things to eat in Singapore.

 28. Hainanese Chicken Rice

-Hainanese chicken looks colorless and bland but it’s actually very tasty.
+Hainanese chicken rice looks colorless and bland but it’s actually very tasty.
 It’s usually served with a trio of dipping sauces that include chili sauce, kecap manis (sweet soy sauce), and pureed ginger.

 29. Claypot Rice

-Claypot rice refers to a traditional southern Chinese dish that’s become a popular food in Singapore, Malaysia, and Hong Kong.
+Claypot rice refers to a traditional southern Chinese rice dish that’s become a popular food in Singapore, Malaysia, and Hong Kong.